 We may not be able to initiate or continue clinical trials for our current or potential future product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or other regulatory authorities.
-In particular, we are preparing to advance SZN-1326 into a Phase 1 clinical trial in healthy volunteers in 2022, and advance SZN-043 into a Phase 1 clinical trial in healthy volunteers and in patients with impaired liver function in 2022.
-We cannot predict how difficult it will be to enroll patients for trials in these populations.
+In particular, we are preparing to advance SZN-1326 into a Phase 1 clinical trial in patients with UC, a type of IBD, in 2022, and advance SZN-043 into a Phase 1 clinical trial in healthy volunteers and in patients with impaired liver function in 2022.
+We cannot predict how difficult it will be to enroll patients for trials in these indications.
 We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons.
 The enrollment of patients depends on many factors, including: